AI Tools for Data Analytics

 AI-based data analytics has created opportunities for various careers.
 Here are a few of the most common professions where AI has created the most impact:

-Business Analysts: AI analytics platforms empower business analysts by helping to draw actionable insights from various data sets.
-It helps detect trends, forecast outcomes and assist organizations in making well-informed data-driven choices.
+AI-powered analytics platforms empower business analysts by helping to draw actionable insights from various datasets.
+It helps detect trends, forecast outcomes, and assist organizations in making well-informed data-driven choices.
 AI also allows business analysts to work much more efficiently; with powerful means to quickly scan through large-sized datasets.

 Marketing professionals use AI-enabled analytics software for campaign evaluation, customer behavior insights, and fine-tuning of marketing strategy.
 AI helps the marketer realize where they need to work on things and not, so campaigns can be more specific.